 Remove from the oven and allow the pie to cool slightly before slicing and serving.

-- Stir in chocolate chips for extra richness
+Stir in chocolate chips for extra richness and a double chocolate experience.

-- Store leftovers covered at room temperature for up to 2 days
+Store covered at room temperature for up to 2 days.

 Frequently Asked Questions